-[CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmount t’md*
+Sum (t’) {CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmount t’md*

-CAISODailyTOUMonthToDayConversionFactor t’md]
+CAISODailyTOUMonthToDayConversionFactor t’md }

 CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmount t’md =

 CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmt t’md

 Implementation Note: The input CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmt t’md and the charge type CAISOMonthlyCRRAuctionMarketTOUTotalRevenueAmount t’md both have the same values as the CAISOCRRAuctionMarketTOUTotalRevenueforMonthAmount U’U t’ from CC 6798, only that the month period bounded by U’ and U attributes has now been translated into Trade Month m, in which Trading Day d belongs.
 The monthly value is repeated for each day of Trade Month m.